-We have an extensive and ongoing relationship with EPO, which is our Parent company.
 The following information summarizes significant ongoing and historical transactions and arrangements between EPO and the Partnership and/or Duncan Energy Partners Predecessor.

 Natural gas sales and purchases.
 We buy natural gas from and sell natural gas to EPO.
-We use the natural gas purchased from EPO to meet our fuel and other requirements.
-See preceding table for amounts by period.
+We use the natural gas purchased from EPO to meet our fuel and other operational and contractual requirements.
+See preceding table for such revenue and expense amounts by period.

 NGL and petrochemical storage services.
 Mont Belvieu Caverns provides underground storage services to EPO.
-Prior to our initial public offering, the intercompany storage fees charged EPO by Mont Belvieu Caverns were below market.
+Prior to our initial public offering, the intercompany storage fees charged to EPO by Mont Belvieu Caverns were below market rates.
 As a result of contracts executed in connection with our initial public offering, Mont Belvieu Caverns increased the storage fees it charges EPO to market-based rates.
-The terms of these new agreements commenced February 1, 2007 and end on December 31, 2016.
-See preceding table for amounts by period.
+The terms of these new agreements commenced February 1, 2007 and will end on December 31, 2016.
+See preceding table for such revenue amounts by period.